Ghoorni, a Bangladeshi play with Climate Justice Impact

 Image for the Migration Stories Exhibition

 This ‘pop-up’ exhibition includes an interactive screen through which to browse the stories, and is touring across the North West of England.
-At this showing in Manchester Central Library there will also be a display by pupils and staff from The Derby High School in Bury about the stories which they researched and produced for the Greater Manchester section of the project.
+At this showing in Manchester Central Library there will also be a display about the Greater Manchester section of the project, including a set of panels illustrating the set of stories produced by the volunteer researchers from Year 1 of the project and an additional panel by pupils and staff from The Derby High School in Bury dedicated to the stories which they researched.

 Continue reading